Book Now

 Jagan Narayan Temple

-The two-storey Jaggannarayan temple is the oldest in the Lalitpur Durbar square.
-It is dedicated to Lord Vishnu as Narayan and is also known as Char Narayan temple.
+The two-story Jaggannarayan temple is the oldest in the Lalitpur Durbar Square.
+It is dedicated to Lord Vishnu as Narayan and is also known as the Char Narayan temple.
 However, the 2015 earthquake destroyed it.

 Krishna Mandir